 Touch up, outline and sign.
 Uni markers to outline and make the abstract floral pattern pop out.
 Also this is a great place to touch up your work.
 Maybe there is a spot you are unsure about, paint over it.
 Adjust it til you love it.
 Finally, sign your work and date it. :))

 Varnish.
 Allow drying time before adding your varnish.
 I personally waited at least 24 hours because Uni markers like to bleed if they are not set.
 Varnish can be tricky for beginners.
 Make sure you follow the directions and don't over brush it on application.
 Over brushing will create small clear bubbles in your work.
 Take your time, be gentle to your art and do one layer at a time.
 Allow dry time before each layer of varnish.
 It should be smooth to the touch.
 I personally used 3 coats of varnish to really seal the work.

 If you see pencil marks or undesired paint, touch it up with your base color.
-Remember the great thing about painting is you can keep layering different colors til you love it.
-Keep the paint and varnish layers low if your piano has a fold in fall board, so you won't have any issues with sliding it in and out.
+Remember the great thing about painting is you can keep layering different colors till you love it.
+Keep the paint and varnish layers to a minimum if your piano has a fold in the fall board, so you won't have any issues with sliding it in and out.
 Varnish slowly, do not over brush and varnish areas through out time.
-Do not varnish and slide your fall board in while wet, it will get stuck.
-The key block will be very hard to get close to with the keys there.
-Take your time with it, or think of other options.
-Also, think about the original piano and its era.
+Do not varnish and slide your fall board in while wet, it will get stuck. :)) Take your time.
+Also, think about embracing the original piano's features and its era.
 This is always a good exercise to remember for any art piece.
-For instance, the pedals, hinges, signature, wheels, body etc. Your extra thought will help showcase the piano, along with blending your work.
-Remember, when pertaining to pianos, most likely another artist put their personal touch and love during construction, too.
+For instance, the pedals, hinges, signature, wheels, body etc. Your extra thought will help showcase the piano, along with blending your personal touches.